ROCm/HIP/docs/understand/programming_model.rst

   Block Diagram of a CDNA3 Compute Unit.

-FFor implementation in hardware, multiple Compute Units are grouped together into a Shader Engine or Compute Engine, typically sharing some fixed function units or memory subsystem resources.
+For implementation in hardware, multiple Compute Units are grouped together into a Shader Engine or Compute Engine, typically sharing some fixed function units or memory subsystem resources.